 With that in mind, this guide provides you with everything you need from forming your workshop idea and submitting it to planning and delivering your workshop.
 To help you with this process we've broken it down into smaller digestible sections for you to progress through that will lead you to your workshop's debut!

 Remind me again, what are 99-minute workshops?

-We see this as a great way to earn a passive income, help MoT boost what Pro membership offers, but to also offer a different learning experience to the community and more variety in topics and levels.
+We see this as a great way to earn a passive income, help MoT boost what Pro membership offers, and also offer a different learning experience to the community.

 Frequently asked questions

 I'm worried about the IP of my workshop?
 Who will own this workshop?

 Your workshop is your IP.
 The ideas, slides and lesson material are yours.
 We may, however, take photos or share pieces of your content across our platform or social channels.
 If this is an issue though we are happy to discuss it with you.
 Our goal is to create and promote a space for you to share your knowledge and skills.